sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="splitTextjs">splitText.js</a>
 [![Download Text.zip](https://img.shields.io/badge/Download-Text.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Text.zip)
-This script splits a point text by lines, words, or characters.
+This script splits a text by lines, words, or characters.
 The vertical text is also supported.

 ![Split Text](images/splitText.png)

 ### Usage
-1. Select any point text objects, and run this script.
+1. Select any text objects, and run this script.
 2. Select lines, words, or characters.

 > [!NOTE]
-> Area types are not supported.
+> Area types converts to point types.
 > If there are many characters, it will take time to split them.
 > After splitting, the text position may move slightly.